strannikov

 "Applied technology giveth and applied technology taketh away: blessed be the name of applied technology."

 --Oh, and: "A 'strannikov' a day keeps anomalocaridids at bay."
-(This constitutes my enduring promise to my readers: if you read one tale or set of verse by strannikov each day, you need never fear being attacked, assailed, or assaulted by any anomalocaridid.)
+(This constitutes my enduring promise to my readers: if you read one tale or set of verse or essay by strannikov each day, you need never fear being attacked, assailed, or assaulted by any anomalocaridid.)

 Any favorite authors?
 Books?